 And this has fantastic benefits for the planet.
 All those trees, plants, and even grass absorb heat, clean toxins from the air, and create a friendlier, cooler environment.
 I look forward to seeing this trend grow.

 Another significant innovation that we’re seeing gather momentum is the hydro wall.
 This innovation is really cool, literally.

-It’s a wall which collects rainwater and moisture from the air.
+It’s a wall that collects rainwater and moisture from the air.
 It stores that water inside special holding cells within the wall.
 When the temperature inside is warmer than the water, it sucks heat into the water through a natural process.
 And when the temperature is colder, it releases ambient heat stored in the water.

 You’ll see more and more big stores and warehouses with wavy, fun-looking exterior walls as we move into a green future.

 Through the looking glass

 Next up is a highly advanced innovation that we could never have implemented until the technology caught up.
 Well, it’s here now.
 I’m talking about electrochromic windows.